 In Animal Crossing GameCube, the "Dummy" Item escaped though a mistake in the igloo trading game.
 It has the appearance of a white triangle with the English word "dummy" written on it in katakana.

 Similarly, if one hacks an item not meant to be in the game at all, and then drops it outside, there is a chance it will either A) become invisible and thus impossible to pick up again (and also make that tile unusable to drop any other item on it since it's "used"), B) shuffle among the icons of other droppable items (such as a bag, a pitfall, furniture leaves, etc), or interestingly, C) become a fish frozen in-mid flop.
 That last is a remnant from the original Japan-only N64 version, in which fish would flop over land into the nearest body of water when dropped instead of flying straight in.

-A game-breaking item exists in the Gamecube version as well, dubbed the 'paper airplane'.
-Dropping it outside places a little paper airplane on the ground, whats so bad about that?
-Well, exiting and entering a building creates a duplicate, entering and exiting again creates two duplicates, followed by 4, then 8, and now I'm sure your starting to get the picture here.
+A game-breaking item exists in the GameCube version as well, dubbed the 'paper airplane'.
+Dropping it outside places a little paper airplane on the ground.
+What's so bad about that?
+Well, exiting and entering a building creates a duplicate, entering and exiting again creates two duplicates, followed by four, then eight, and now I'm sure you're starting to get the picture here.
 They will eventually spread like wildfire, locking up the whole acre, and if it continues, your whole town!
 And don't bother trying to pick them up, they'll appear to be gone, but they are still there and will come back, complete with multiplying, when you enter and exit again.